jackie-do/ruby_and_rails_templates/docs/guidelines/testing.md

-if you are familiar with Rails, then you know how much emphasis the Rails community puts on testing.
+If you are familiar with Rails, then you know how much emphasis the Rails community puts on testing.
 I’ve heard people say that, as a newbie, testing makes it difficult to learn Rails.

 Also, some say it makes sense to get on with the basics of Rails (or in some cases general web development) first.